Programmable logic controller: Modicon

-In 1968, GM Hydramatic (the automatic transmission division of General Motors) issued a request for proposals for an electronic replacement for hard-wired relay systems based on a white paper written by engineer Edward R. Clark.
+In 1968, GM Hydramatic, the automatic transmission division of General Motors, issued a request for proposals for an electronic replacement for hard-wired relay systems based on a white paper written by engineer Edward R. Clark.
 The winning proposal came from Bedford Associates from Bedford, Massachusetts.
-The result was the first PLC—built in 1969–designated the 084, because it was Bedford Associates' eighty-fourth project.
+The result, built in 1969, was the first PLC and designated the 084, because it was Bedford Associates' eighty-fourth project.

-Bedford Associates started a company dedicated to developing, manufacturing, selling, and servicing this new product, which they named Modicon (standing for modular digital controller).
-One of the people who worked on that project was Dick Morley, who is considered to be the "father" of the PLC.
-The Modicon brand was sold in 1977 to Gould Electronics and later to Schneider Electric, the current owner.
-About this same time, Modicon created Modbus, a data communications protocol used with its PLCs.
+Bedford Associates started a company, Modicon, Inc., dedicated to developing, manufacturing, selling, and servicing this new product, which they named Modicon (standing for "modular digital controller").
+One of the people who worked on that project was Dick Morley, who is considered to be the father of the PLC.
+The Modicon brand was sold in 1977 to Gould Electronics and later to Schneider Electric, its current owner.
+About this same time, Modicon created Modbus, a data communications protocol to be used with its PLCs.
 Modbus has since become a standard open protocol commonly used to connect many industrial electrical devices.

-One of the first 084 models built is now on display at Schneider Electric's facility in North Andover, Massachusetts.
+One of the first Modicon 084 models built is now on display at Schneider Electric's facility in North Andover, Massachusetts.
 It was presented to Modicon by GM, when the unit was retired after nearly twenty years of uninterrupted service.
-Modicon used the 84 moniker at the end of its product range until the 984 made its appearance.
+Modicon used the 84 moniker at the end of its product range like Modicon Micro 84 and Modicon TSX CSY 84 until after the 984 made its appearance.

 Allen-Bradley

-In a parallel development Odo Josef Struger is sometimes known as the "father of the programmable logic controller" as well.
-He was involved in the invention of the AllenBradley programmable logic controller and is credited with inventing the PLC initialism.
+In a parallel development, Odo Josef Struger is sometimes known as the "father of the programmable logic controller" as well.
+He was involved in the invention of the Allen-Bradley programmable logic controller and is credited with coining the PLC acronym.
 Allen-Bradley (now a brand owned by Rockwell Automation) became a major PLC manufacturer in the United States during his tenure.
 Struger played a leadership role in developing IEC 61131-3 PLC programming language standards.
+Allen-Bradley's PLC-5 family, released in the 1980's, was the first modular design found in modern-day systems.